 2. On the left-side menu pane, under Categories, click on Diagrams, then Organizational Chart

-3. Choose a template from the options available that best suits your organizational structure and click Create to get started.
+3. Choose a template that best suits your organizational structure and click Create to get started.

-A business account also includes the real-time collaboration feature, so you can invite members of your team to work simultaneously on a project.
+A business account also includes a real-time collaboration feature, so you can invite members of your team to work simultaneously on a project.

-Venngage allows you to download your new chart with an upgraded account.
+Venngage allows you to download organizational charts with an upgraded account.

-It will also provide more accurate reporting and clarity on who is responsible for what, allowing for quicker decision-making.
+It provides clarity on who is responsible for what, allowing for quicker decision-making.

-While Microsoft PowerPoint provides basic presentation resources, Venngage has a far larger library of templates and features, including a plethora of free icons and fonts, as well as a user-friendly interface that even permits real-time collaboration.
+While you can use Microsoft PowerPoint or even Excel, Venngage has a larger library of organizational chart templates, including a plethora of free icons and fonts as well as a user-friendly interface.

 About Daleska Pedriquez